geocolumbus/playingcards/README.md

 ## Results

-The odds of being dealt a given five card hand from a shuffled deck:
+The odds of being dealt a given five card hand from a shuffled deck.
+Note that "garbage" is zero because I caught every possible type of hand in my category list.

 ```
 Creating and evaluating 134,217,727 poker hands...